Divine Mercy

 A Just Harvest Community Kitchen

 The A Just Harvest Community Kitchen has served a nutritious dinner to 150+ Rogers Park neighbors every night for 30 years.
-A Just Harvest organizes volunteers to deliver food to clients, or assist in other ways.
-Divine Mercy parishioners prepare sack dinners for A Just Harvest through our Uncle Pete's Ministry held on the first Monday evening of the month.
+A Just Harvest organizes volunteers to deliver food to clients or assist in other ways.

 Divine Mercy Parish will continue to provide food and volunteer servers on the third Sunday of each month.
-Our next date is December 18.
-For this we will need six volunteers on that Sunday, all age 12 or older, to serve lunch from 11 am to 2:30 pm.
+We need six volunteers on that Sunday, all age 12 or older, to serve lunch from 11 am to 2:30 pm.

-In addition, volunteers are needed to bring the following to the Parish Center on Saturday, December 17th:
+Volunteers also are needed to bring the following to the Parish Center on the day before:

 • chicken casseroles (recipe provided)